motarski/kubernetes-on-prem/README.md

 ### What is next in queue for development?

-Plan is to move completely away from using declarative yaml to Helm charts for deployment
+The plan is to move completely away from using declarative yaml to Helm charts for deployments